01.06 – 01.09

 List of participating venues

-SEA Foundation participates Unlocked/Reconnected a Dutch nationwide collective exhibition.
-Museums, galleries, artists’ initiatives and corporate collections rejoice and celebrate the restart of public cultural life on 01.06.2020; a meaningful moment for many.
+SEA Foundation participates in Unlocked/Reconnected a Dutch nationwide collective exhibition.
+Museums, galleries, artists’ initiatives, and corporate collections rejoice and celebrate the restart of public cultural life on 01.06.2020; a meaningful moment for many.
 Unlocked/Reconnected brings together a wide range of artworks and aims to reflect collectively on what a Home is.

 Solidarity sprouted the idea for a collaborative group show, Unlocked/Reconnected.
 The exhibition stretches across the whole of the Netherlands and each participating institution presents a work that connects the past to the future.

-Unlocked/Reconnected stems from a sense that opening up our home, in the aftermath of the Corona lockdown, forces us to reconsider our outlook on what has been taken from the world as a whole and from individuals.
+Unlocked/Reconnected stems from a sense that opening up our home, in the aftermath of the Corona lockdown, forces us to reconsider our outlook on what has been taken from the world as a whole and individuals.
 In particular, Unlocked/Reconnected underlines the importance of art and culture in this time of inevitable changes.

-Unlocked/Reconnected is initiated by Tegenboschvanvreden, Amsterdam and Dürst Britt & Mayhew, The Hague.
+Unlocked/Reconnected is initiated by Tegenboschvanvreden, Amsterdam, and Dürst Britt & Mayhew, The Hague.

 Thomas Braida (IT 1982)

 For Braida, 2016 was a year of transition.
-A year in which he established his name as an artist in Italy and in the USA.
+A year in which he established his name as an artist in Italy and the USA.
 Although his works to date often have a demonic or destructive charge, his work has certainly become more light-hearted since 2016.
 Partly due to the recognition, he so deservedly gained, Thomas Braida was able to step over the indefinable feeling of the imminent threat of the future.
-Braida’s work in Unlocked/Reconnected symbolises becoming and the power of imagination that can arise from the indefinable.
+Braida’s work in Unlocked/Reconnected symbolizes becoming and the power of imagination that can arise from the indefinable.
 The work reflects on how the world reveals itself to us.
-In case we perceive the world being just black or white, it will offer us emptiness, instead of the appreciation of many-fold shades, shapes and colours in-between.
+In case we perceive the world being just black or white, it will offer us emptiness, instead of the appreciation of many-fold shades, shapes, and colors in-between.